BS, Environmental Studies - UNC Wilmington

 Licensed Clinical Mental Health Counselor (NC) #11739 Externship in Emotionally Focused Therapy (EFT) Integrative Somatic Trauma Therapy Certificate

 Wilderness First Responder (WFR)

 I spent a lot of time in the wilderness as a young adult.
 When I was working through a rock climb or helping students navigate off-trail travel, I felt confident and free.
-I also felt relaxed in the simplicities and complexities of nature.
+I also felt relaxed in connection with nature.
 I learned to be an independent and strong woman when I was immersed in the beauty of the mountains and supporting students in their personal growth.